-QnA Maker imports your content into a knowledge base of question and answer sets.
-The import process extracts information about the relationship between the parts of your structured and semi-structured content to imply relationships between the question and answer sets.
-You can edit these question and answer sets or add new sets.
+QnA Maker imports your content into a knowledge base of question and answer pairs.
+The import process extracts information about the relationship between the parts of your structured and semi-structured content to imply relationships between the question and answer pairs.
+You can edit these question and answer pairs or add new pairs.

-The content of the question and answer set includes:
+The content of the question and answer pair includes:

 - All the alternate forms of the question

 - Metadata tags used to filter answer choices during the search

 - Follow-up prompts to continue the search refinement

 After you publish your knowledge base, a client application sends a user's question to your endpoint.
 Your QnA Maker service processes the question and responds with the best answer.

 Create, manage, and publish to a bot without code

 The QnA Maker portal provides the complete knowledge base authoring experience.
 You can import documents, in their current form, to your knowledge base.
 These documents (such as an FAQ, product manual, spreadsheet, or web page) are converted into question and answer pairs.
 Each pair is analyzed for follow-up prompts and connected to other pairs.
 The final markdown format supports rich presentation including images and links.

 Search quality and ranking provides the best possible answer